dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/paging-and-sorting-with-the-datalist-and-repeater/paging-report-data-in-a-datalist-or-repeater-control-cs.md

 The page index and page size values must be remembered across postbacks.
 They can be stored in view state, persisted to the querystring, stored in session variables, or remembered using some other technique.
 For this tutorial we'll use the querystring, which has the advantage of allowing a particular page of data to be bookmarked.

 In particular, use the querystring fields pageIndex and pageSize for the `pageIndex` and `pageSize` parameters, respectively (see Figure 7).
-Take a moment to set the default values for these parameters, as the querystring values won t be present when a user first visits this page.
+Take a moment to set the default values for these parameters, as the querystring values won't be present when a user first visits this page.
 For `pageIndex`, set the default value to 0 (which will show the first page of data) and `pageSize` s default value to 4.

 [![Use the QueryString as the Source for the pageIndex and pageSize Parameters](paging-report-data-in-a-datalist-or-repeater-control-cs/_static/image14.png)](paging-report-data-in-a-datalist-or-repeater-control-cs/_static/image13.png)